 Russ Shafer-Landau, The Ethical Life (2nd ed.), Oxford University Press, 2012.

-(1) to introduce students to some basic questions about the nature of moral philosophizing through an examination of a range of moral thinkers and schools;
+8.1 Demonstrate understanding of the basic questions about the nature of moral philosophising through an examination of a range of moral thinkers and schools;

-(4) to develop students ability to plan and write a philosophical essay and build it around a coherent argument.
+8.4 Plan and write a philosophical essay and build it around a coherent argument;

-(5) acquire a basic knowledge of certain fundamental and enduring debates about the respective roles of reason and feeling (emotion) in moral argument and judgement;
+8.5 Demonstrate a basic knowledge of certain fundamental and enduring debates about the respective roles of reason and feeling (emotion) in moral argument and judgment;